-The AEAD primitive is the most common primitive for data encryption and is suitable for most needs.
+The Authenticated Encryption with Associated Data (AEAD) primitive is the most common primitive for data encryption and is suitable for most needs.

 AEAD has the following properties: